Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

 - how many times you have given birth

-Commonly, excess tummy fat or skin folds are actually a result of damage to your abdominal muscles during pregnancy or childbirth.
+Commonly, excess abdominal fat or skin folds are actually a result of damage to your abdominal muscles during pregnancy or childbirth.
 Having more than one child or a large baby can increase your chance of abdominal muscle damage (known as diastasis recti), although any woman can experience it.

 What are torn abdominal muscles (Diastasis Recti)?